odisha-ml/AI-Glossary/README.md

-# GenAIGlossary
+# AIGlossary
-A glossary of terms in Generative AI and their details.
+A glossary of terms in AI and their details.

 ## Back story
 It's becoming difficult to catch up with the AI space.
-This doc will can be used as a refresher to keep track of the terms and their details in the Generative AI space.
+This doc will can be used as a refresher to keep track of the terms and their details in the AI space.

 ## Glossary
 | Term                                              | Description                                                        |